 Failover occurs according to the setting of AutoSwitchOver of userApplication(cluster application).

 If AutoSwitchOver=ResourceFailure(at resource failure) is selected, a userApplication will failover when a resource failure occurs.
-For details about the settings of userApplication(cluster application), refer to "6.7 Setting Up Cluster Applications" of the "PRIMECLUSTER Installation and Administration Guide".
+For details about the settings of userApplication(cluster application), refer to the "PRIMECLUSTER Installation and Administration Guide".

-ASM instance Monitoring
+Oracle ASM instance Monitoring

-ASM is not monitored.
+Oracle ASM is not monitored.
 NullDetector flag is automatically enabled.

-3.2 Oracle Maintenance
+3.2 Oracle database Maintenance

-This section discusses how to change Oracle settings, apply Oracle patches, backup and recover Oracle databases.
-In a cluster system, the shared disk device in which Oracle data is stored is activated and deactivated along with Oracle startup and stop.
+This section discusses how to change Oracle database settings, apply Oracle database patches, backup and recover Oracle databases.
+In a cluster system, the shared disk device in which Oracle data is stored is activated and deactivated along with Oracle database startup and stop.

-- Oracle is monitored during userApplication operation.
-If Oracle is stopped manually, then the cluster system will consider that the Oracle resource fails, so Oracle will be restarted or Oracle operation will be switched to the standby node. - While userApplication is not running, the shared disk is deactivated.
+- Oracle database is monitored during userApplication operation.
+If Oracle database is stopped manually, then the cluster system will consider that the Oracle resource fails, so Oracle database will be restarted or Oracle database operation will be switched to the standby node. - While userApplication is not running, the shared disk is deactivated.

-If you need to control Oracle manually for Oracle cold backup or other maintenance tasks, put PRIMECLUSTER in maintenance mode, and stop monitoring the Oracle instances and Listeners temporarily.
+If you need to control Oracle database manually for Oracle cold backup or other maintenance tasks, put PRIMECLUSTER in maintenance mode, and stop monitoring the Oracle instances and Listeners temporarily.